-Applications from undergraduates for support while undertaking academically-related project work or placements over the vacation can also be made, and are funded via the Barbara White Fund.
-Awards of £100 per week may be made for at total of up to five weeks.
+The Undergraduate Academic Needs form can also be used by undergraduates to apply to the Barbara White Fund for support while undertaking academically-related project work or placements over the vacation.
+Awards of £100 per week may be made for a total of up to five weeks.
 Students reading Natural Sciences can apply to the Posen Fund for support of this kind, and may be eligible for a larger award.

 Applications for accommodation over the vacation for academic purposes outside this will not normally be considered under Academic Needs funding, but students may make an application to the Financial Need and Hardship Fund if they find that they are experiencing financial hardship as a result of any accommodation costs incurred over the vacation.

 Graduates may also apply to the Graduate Research and Fieldwork Fund, which provides small grants to assist with research/fieldwork expenses, such as travel costs to present papers at seminars/conferences or consult archives.
 Applications will also be considered for exceptional costs in the production of a thesis, e.g. the provision of photographic materials.
 Requests for research equipment/lab supplies may be made to the Academic Needs Fund (see above).
 The grants can be used to supplement funds available from other sources such as departments and faculties.